ansible/ansible/docs/docsite/rst/playbooks_reuse.rst

 * For dynamic includes, the task options will *only* apply to the dynamic task as it is evaluated, and will not be copied to child tasks.

 .. note::
     Roles are a somewhat special case.
-Prior to Ansible 2.3, Roles were always statically included via the special ``roles:`` option for a given Play and were always executed first before any other Play tasks (unless ``pre_tasks`` were used).
-Roles can still be used this way, however, Ansible 2.3 introduced the ``include_role`` option to allow Roles to be executed inline with other tasks.
+Prior to Ansible 2.3, roles were always statically included via the special ``roles:`` option for a given play and were always executed first before any other play tasks (unless ``pre_tasks`` were used).
+Roles can still be used this way, however, Ansible 2.3 introduced the ``include_role`` option to allow roles to be executed inline with other tasks.

 Tradeoffs and Pitfalls Between Includes and Imports
 ```````````````````````````````````````````````````